datacarpentry/spreadsheets-socialsci/_episodes/01-creating-tables.md

 3. First row is for column names
 4. No spaces in column names
 5. Only a single variable in each column
-6. Use a consistent format for the column values. i.e. don't mix date formats, consistency when representing boolean values
+6. Use a consistent format for the column values. (i.e. don't mix date formats, consistency when representing boolean values (e.g. "TRUE" vs "True"))
 7. One observation per row.
 8. Static data columns first, then measured or recorded data columns then calculated columns
 9. Keep formulas simple